Solar Inverter: Allocating and Converting Solar Energy from DC to AC

 Inverter user manuals list concrete requirements for the class and rating of the circuit breaker.

-The price of this service ranges from £250 in common cases to unknown values based on how far away is your shed or garage and other complications such as around the inverter or the distance to it.
+The price of this service ranges from £250 in common cases to unknown values based on how far away is your shed or garage and other complications such as physical obstructions around the inverter or the distance to it.

 A slight peculiarity of these circuits is that it is recommended to use type C RCBO.
 Some electricians, who have not had to connect an inverter before may consider the type C RCBO an overkill but this is what inverter producers recommend, and you should insist on it.